- The museum

-This summer Museum Boijmans Van Beuningen is showing a selection of contemporary Chinese art from the collection of Henk and Victoria de Heus-Zomer.
-Acquaint yourself with two generations of Chinese artists in the galleries around the Bodon Gallery.
-The exhibition provides a broad survey of developments in contemporary art in Beijing.
-The works are being publicly exhibited for the first time.
+Museum Boijmans Van Beuningen showed a selection of contemporary Chinese art from the collection of Henk and Victoria de Heus-Zomer in the summer of 2014.
+Two generations of Chinese artists were shown in the galleries around the Bodon Gallery.
+The exhibition provided a broad survey of developments in contemporary art in Beijing.
+The works were being publicly exhibited for the first time.

 The exhibition ‘Focus Beijing’ features the work of two generations of prominent artists from Beijing.
 The first generation grew up in the 1950s and 1960s.
 They include Zhang Dali (Harbin, 1963), Zhang Xiaogang (Kunming, 1958), Hai Bo (Changchun, 1962) and Ai Weiwei (Beijing, 1957).
 Their work shows a strong sense of political engagement, referring to China’s traumatic history and the social and cultural revolutions of recent decades.
 The second generation grew up in the 1970s and 1980s: the period of China’s Open Door Policy.
 Artists such as Qiu Xiaofei (Hoerbin, 1977), Wang Guangle (Fujian, 1976) and Liang Yuanwei (Xi’an, 1977) were born in a period in which Chinese society became more oriented towards the West, a period of massive economic growth and new markets.
 Individuality and intuition are key to their artistic practice.
 They are informed better about international art developments than their Western counterparts are about current developments in Chinese art.
 The exhibition highlights the different standpoints of each artist, presenting a broad view of contemporary art developments in Beijing, with Shanghai, as the capital of Chinese Art.